This page represents an overview of electric vehicles at 2023 based upon personal research, no representation of accuracy of information is made.

 Capacity of electric vehicle charging points is restricted by available power supply network especially in rural areas such as Shropshire & Mid-Wales.

-Fast charging requires availability of local industrial 3 phase power supply.
+Fast charging requires high voltage therefore availability of local industrial 3 phase power supply.

 As battery efficiency deteriorates vehicle range may also deteriorate.
-Electric vehicle batteries are currently deemed near end of life at around eighty percent of new capacity.
+Electric vehicle batteries are currently deemed near end of life at around eighty percent of new capacity however end of life vehicle batteries have applications for domestic power storage.

 EV battery range is measured in Watt Hours per Kilometer ((Wh/km) making economy comparisons difficult against engine powered vehicles.

-Fire risks assosciated with thermal runaway of batteries ; temperature monitoring and control can reduce this risk.
+Fire risks associated with thermal runaway of batteries ;

 Magnetic fields can cause interference with sensitive electronic equipment and also cause unexpected movement.